Swain0/Magic_money/README.md

 I've planned some updates which will include transaction descriptions, +/- transactions, alt currency symbols...

 # Questions or comments
-Drop my a line on twitter: @Swain0.
+Drop me a line on twitter: @Swain0.